AndrewR74/Bootstrap-Tour-Spotlight-Window/README.md

 * Use a modified version of the BST plugin for a seemless integration.
 > Modified BST available in repo
 * Use BST events to control the Spotlight plugin.
 > Refer to the BST API docs for avaiable events.
-Use table below for available Spotlight events.
+Use table below for available Spotlight methods.

 ### Standalone Spotlight JS Fiddle http://jsfiddle.net/YenN4/23/